ktjgupta/Battleship-Game/README.md

 * Allows user to click where the enemy ships might be
 * Enemy chooses at random where user ships are
 * If user wins, displays "You Win," else "You Lose"
-* Plays bacground music and explosion sound effect when ship is hit
+* Plays background music and explosion sound effect when ship is hit

 ## Future Work